How Fast Do Tattoo Needles Go?

 Why Does the Machine Have to Move?

-The needle moves upward to dip itself into the ink, and then it moves downward to pierce the skin.
-This motion ensures that there is always enough ink, and the artist is not merely making empty holes in the client’s skin.
+The needle moves upward to dip itself into the ink, then it moves downward to pierce the skin.
+This motion ensures that there is always enough ink and the artist is not merely making empty holes in the client’s skin.

 How does the needle movement occur?
 The motor of a tattoo machine moves the bar, called an armature bar, at the back of the device.
 The needle attaches to that bar, while the tube slides on the front of the machine and fits around the needle.